ghc-proposals/ghc-proposals/proposals/0000-remove-star-kind.rst

 "sorts") that classified kinds and it had only one thing in it, called ``BOX``.
 The addition of ``-XTypeInType`` allowed us to significantly simplify the language by collapsing the tower of types, kinds, and ``BOX`` into just types.
-Unfortunately, there are
-little bits of complexity left over from the three layers showing up here and
+Unfortunately, little bits of complexity remained.
+Here are a few examples:
-there:

 * We have to keep using words "type" or "kind" in error messages, so GHC continues to keep track of what level it is dealing with.